Sakhalin–Hokkaido Tunnel: Overview

-The project could be seen as an alternative to the Japan–Korea Undersea Tunnel, as Russia is already under way with planning and construction of many of the necessary linkages on the Russian side, whilst the tunnel itself would be considerably shorter than that between Japan and Korea.
+The project could be seen as an alternative to the Japan–Korea Undersea Tunnel, as Russia is already under way with planning and construction of many of the necessary linkages on the Russian side, whereas the tunnel itself would be considerably shorter than that between Japan and Korea.

-As well as the great cost and engineering difficulty, there may be political problems, particularly in regards to the Kuril Islands dispute between Russia and Japan.
+As well as the great cost and engineering difficulty, there may be political problems, particularly in regard to the Kuril Islands dispute between Russia and Japan.
 The Japanese government's initial reaction has been positive towards the idea.

 Russian officials again raised the idea of a bridge or tunnel to connect Sakhalin with Hokkaido in 2013.

-When combined with a potential bridge between Sakhalin and the Russian mainland, if built, it would be one of the final fixed links needed for a continuous rail corridor between Europe and Japan.
+Former Japanese Prime Minister Shinzo Abe has expressed a desire to resolve the longstanding dispute that has prevented Japan and Russia from finalising a peace agreement since World War II.
+A proposed road connection between Russia and Japan could integrate with Russia's Trans-Siberian Railway, linking Moscow and Europe to the northeastern edge of the Eurasian continent.

+The Sakhalin connection has been a "longtime goal" for the Kremlin, according to Ivanov, though progress has been minimal.
+"Even comrade Joseph Stalin had plans for this, but it never materialised.
+In the Soviet Union, many initiatives failed to come to fruition—take the Chita-Khabarovsk road, for instance—but we succeeded with that one."
+Ivanov did not specify a timeline for constructing a potential tunnel to Sakhalin, suggesting that inquiries on the matter be directed to the Ministry of Transport.